gitkraken/gk-dev-docs/gk-dev/gk-dev-account.md

 1. Go to [gitkraken.dev](https://gitkraken.dev?source=help_center) and select a login method: GitHub, GitLab, Bitbucket, Azure DevOps, Google, Microsoft, email, or SSO.
 2. If using email, verify your address via the confirmation link sent to your inbox.
-3. After signing in, click your avatar in the top right to access account settings: display name, avatar, licenses, email preferences, and billing.
+3. After signing in, click your avatar in the top right to access account settings: display name, avatar, licenses, email preferences, billing, and AI usage.
 4. To update your avatar, navigate to account settings and follow the link to Gravatar.
 GitKraken uses Gravatar for profile images.
+5. To review your weekly AI credit consumption, go to [gitkraken.dev/account#ai-usage](https://gitkraken.dev/account#ai-usage).
-5. To delete your account, go to **Settings > Account Settings > Delete Account**.
+6. To delete your account, go to **Settings > Account Settings > Delete Account**.
 This action is GDPR-compliant and cannot be undone.

 A single GitKraken account applies across all GitKraken products.
 Licenses are email-based and tied to one account per person.
 Avoid creating duplicate accounts.